brikteknologier/roat/README.md

     {
         ...
-        "mode": "daemon"
+        "mode": "exclusive"
     }

 Available modes are:

  * `immediate`: The default.
 Start a new subprocess immediately, every time the action is triggered.
- * `daemon`: When the action is triggered, Roat will kill currently running instances before starting a new subprocess.
+ * `exclusive`: When the action is triggered, Roat will kill currently running instances before starting a new subprocess.
- * `unique`: Run at most one instance of this action at a time.
-If the action is triggered while a previous instance is still running, it will wait until the previous instance is complete before starting a new subprocess.
+ * `queue`: Run at most one instance of this action at a time, but wait for any currently running process to finish instead of killing it.
-    At most one such pending execution will be scheduled at a time.

 github
 ------